Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.
+> Don't allow your mind to tell your heart what to do.
+The mind gives up easily.

 <!-- QUOTE_END -->